 St. Augustine Nights of Lights in St. Augustine, Florida

-The nation’s oldest city shows off its Spanish Colonial architecture to a spectacular degree during the St. Augustine Nights of Lights, when it seems like every building in town is lit with twinkling lights.
-Visitors can walk around St. Augustine Nights of Lights for free.
-Visitors can book a boat tour to see the sparkling display from the water for an even more breathtaking view.
+The nation’s oldest city shows off its Spanish Colonial architecture to a spectacular degree during the St. Augustine Nights of Lights.
+Nearly every building in town is lit with twinkling lights from mid-November through most of January.
+Visitors can walk around St. Augustine Nights of Lights for free or pay to book a boat tour to see the sparkling display from the water for an even more breathtaking view.

 Victoria Ditkovsky // Shutterstock

-With its Bavarian-style buildings and gazebo-filled squares, the Village of Lights: Christmastown! in Leavenworth, Washington, feels like the set of a Christmas movie year-round.
-But when it’s transformed by more than 500,000 LED lights that cover every square inch of main street’s storefronts and trees, it truly becomes a Hallmark-worthy destination.
+With its Bavarian-style buildings and gazebo-filled squares, the Village of Lights: Christmastown in Leavenworth, Washington, feels like the set of a Christmas movie year-round.
+But when more than 500,000 LED lights cover every square inch of the village’s storefronts and trees, it truly becomes a Hallmark-worthy destination.

 Sarah L. Voisin/The Washington Post via Getty Images

-The Smithsonian National Zoo’s Zoolights experience isn’t just a light show.
-Don’t get us wrong, there are plenty of those—enough to cover nearly every square inch of the park’s grounds—but there is also live music, a holiday market, and enough refreshment stands that visitors can forgo dinner.
-The event is free, and attendees simply need to reserve their spots via the zoo’s website ahead of time, though parking costs $30.
+The Smithsonian National Zoo’s ZooLights experience isn’t just a light show.
+There are still enough lights to cover nearly every square inch of the park’s grounds—but there is also live music, a holiday market, and enough refreshment stands that visitors can forgo dinner.
+The event costs $6 per visitor, who can reserve their spots online for Friday-Sunday admission, with some added nights the week of Christmas.

 Ariana van den Akker/Portland Portland Press Herald via Getty Images